TheUnknownCod3r/SCP966LC/Thunderstore/README.md

 It will go around until it detects a player.
 If the player's stamina is above 10, it will go into the Tiering Phase.
 If the player's stamina is under 10, it will go into the Chasing Phase.

 ### Tiering Phase
-It will follow the player around, using a shrike every 10 seconds that will drain about 20% of the player's stamina.
-When the player is below 10% stamina, it will go into the Chasing Phase.
+It will follow the player around, adding to their weight 52 lbs. if the players stamina reaches under 20%, SCP966 will go to the chasing phase

 ### Chasing Phase
 When in the Chasing Phase, it will hunt down the player until they are dead or leave the building.
 Then, it will go back into the Roaming Phase.